-The Association for InterCultural Awareness is the part of Programming that plans events to highlight, celebrate and educate students about culture and diversity.
+The Association for InterCultural Awareness is the part of Programming that plans events to highlight, celebrate, and educate students about culture and diversity.
 Through performances, showcases, festivals and experiences that bring out a variety of culture-based student organizations and campus departments, AICA gives students and the campus community the chance to come together to learn, grow and appreciate one another.
 AICA also serves as a funding source for events hosted by culture-based student organizations on campus.

-Street Team is the volunteer program of Programming and supports all of its events and activities while also giving students a place to get involved with ASI.
+Street Team is the volunteer program of Programming and supports events and activities while also giving students a place to get involved with ASI.
 Students interested in getting involved, helping plan and run events, learning about leadership opportunities and leadership skills, or just making new friends are encouraged to join.
 Street Team meetings happen each week.

 Titan Tusk Force

 ASI funds 10 Inter-Club Councils representing each of the eight academic colleges, community service and club sports.
 Each council has a number of student-run programs and clubs under its supervision, and facilitates the allocation of ASI funding to these member organizations.
 This funding provides clubs with the opportunity to present speakers, attend conferences and produce campus events.
-For more information about Inter-Club Councils, please call 657-278-3295.
+For more information about Inter-Club Councils, call 657-278-3295.